Israel Roller Hockey League: Staff Training and Judging

-So far, six courses were held in artistic skating instructors - summer projects in the school's coaches and instructors at the Wingate Institute.

-In 1997-1999 held the first course of its kind accredited training course for judges and coaches at school graduate of the Institute in cooperation with the International Federation Wegyet artistic skating.
+A total of six training courses have been conducted for artistic skating instructors and coaches during summer projects at the Wingate Institute.
+Between 1997 and 1999, the first accredited training course of its kind for judges and coaches was held at the institute, in cooperation with the International Roller Sports Federation (FIRS).
+In the hockey sector, only two instructor courses have been held to date, resulting in a growing demand for additional training programs and educational manuals.

-Hockey industry is so far only two courses and instructors can say as of today is clear and urgent need arises additional training manuals, they can provide an answer to growing demand in recent years.

 Juniors league

 In Israel, the Juniors league divided to 2. north and south.

 The south league administered by Radan Reis and Lior Uliel.
 There are a few teams, as Tzur Hadasa, Bee'r Tuvia, Nataf, etc.'.

 The north league administered by Alon Vizman.
 There are a few teams, some of them are competitiveness and some are there not.

 example for some competitiveness teams : Kiryat Bialik, Ramat Yishai, Nofit, The Academia for Galgiliot, Hayogev, Maalot, Bet Lehem.

 The junior league is divided to age strata: U16 (15–16), U14 (13–14), U12 (11–12), and U10 (9–10).

 Some of the junior U16 league play with their senior clubs.